Paul Tschang In-Nam

-Paul Tschang In-Nam (born 30 October 1949) is a Korean prelate of the Catholic Church who has worked in the diplomatic service of the Holy See since 1985, with the title of archbishop and the rank of apostolic nuncio since 2002.

-He is the first Korean to hold that rank.
+Paul Tschang In-Nam (born 30 October 1949) is a Korean Catholic prelate who has served as apostolic nuncio to the Netherlands from 2022 to 2025.
+He worked in the diplomatic service of the Holy See beginning in 1985, with the title of archbishop and the office of apostolic nuncio since 2002.
+He was the first Korean apostolic nuncio.

 Biography

 Paul Tschang In-Nam was born in Seoul, South Korea, on 30 October 1949.
 He graduated from the Gwangju Catholic University.
 He was ordained a priest on 17 December 1976.
 He did parish work and was undersecretary of the Catholic Bishops' Conference of Korea for several years, then studied in Rome from 1978 to 1985, earning a doctorate in dogmatic theology at the Pontifical Lateran University.

 Diplomatic career

 He joined the diplomatic service of the Holy See on 1 May 1985.
 His assignments took him to El Salvador, Ethiopia, Syria, France, Greece, and Belgium.

 On 19 October 2002, Pope John Paul II appointed him titular archbishop of Amantia and named him Apostolic Nuncio to Bangladesh.
 He received his episcopal consecration from John Paul on 6 January 2003.
 On 27 August 2007, Pope Benedict XVI named him Apostolic Nuncio to Uganda.

 Pope Benedict XVI appointed him Apostolic Nuncio to Thailand and Cambodia and Apostolic Delegate to Myanmar and Laos on 4 August 2012.
 On 8 February 2017, Tsang In-Nam presented the government of Myanmar with a proposal for the establishment of full diplomatic relations, and on 10 March the Myanmar Parliament gave its consent.
 On 12 August 2017, Tschang In-Nam's status was changed to Nuncio to Myanmar.

 On 16 July 2022, Pope Francis appointed him Apostolic Nuncio to the Netherlands.
 On 13 February 2025, Pope Francis accepted his resignation in the basis of his age.